auxiliarywits/auxiliarywits.github.io/_posts/2022-12-26-mountain-is-not-mountain.md

 You will move into the grey area and be less certain as you delve deeper into the subject.
 Even definitions become difficult to answer.
 When asked 'What is a mountain?' you may find yourself responding with something like “I'm not sure, it depends”.
 You have to assign classifications depending on your study.

+As our understanding improves over time, we may begin to view the mountain as a mountain once again.
+We are no longer compelled to explain everything in technical terms all the time.
+However, this shift in perspective is not a return to the starting point; rather, it's about approaching the situation with a renewed sense of clarity and appreciation.
+Your extensive knowledge of mountains will not distract you from enjoying the beautiful view because it has seeped into your mind[^1].
+You will be more relaxed and nonchalant[^2].

 <figure>
 <p align="center">
 <img src="/assets/Zen-master-3-easy-steps.jpg" alt="How to become a Zen master">